ucsb-cs56/ucsb-cs56.github.io/_topics/parsing.md

 As you can infer from the escalating complexity of the examples, expressions involving division by zero can get arbitrarily complex, which is why we don't try to detect such problems as part of the "syntax checking".

 For more on syntax vs. semantic errors, see: [Parsing: Syntax vs. Semantic Errors](/topics/parsing_syntax_vs_semantic_errors/)

+# Parsing: Grammars and ASTs

+A parser typically has two jobs.
+The first, which we already covered above, is to determine whether an input string follows the rules of the language

+The second job is to product an Abstract Syntax Tree (AST).
+An AST is a tree structure that represents the meaning of some expression in a formal language.

+Here are a few examples.

+TODO: Insert examples here.

 # Evaluating an AST